pitambarkhanra/energy_landscape_analysis/Permutation_test/README.md

 We provide the MATLAB codes and key functions for example analysis and to calculate the ND values for the four discrepancy measures proposed in the above mentioned article.

-To start with, run `Energy_Landscape_permutation.m` to calculate the ND values for the four discrepancy measures.
-The key functions used in this code and the sample datasets are same as used in [the Conventional folder](https://github.com/pitambarkhanra/energy_landscape_analysis/tree/main/Conventional)
+**To start with, run `Energy_Landscape_permutation.m` to calculate the ND values for the four discrepancy measures.** The key functions used in this code and the sample datasets are same as those provided in [the Conventional folder](https://github.com/pitambarkhanra/energy_landscape_analysis/tree/main/Conventional)

 # Input
 In sum, the main input is the binarized multi-variate time series for some participants and for some sessions per participant.
 The other inputs are as follows.